 The fellowship also offers formal neurophysiology coursework, multiple research opportunities and experience in the neuromuscular clinic.

 In addition to standard nerve conduction and electromyographic techniques, you learn about:

 - The clinical evaluation of patients with neuromuscular disorders

 With the flexibility of this program, you can also have exposure to and develop experience in:

 - Surgical monitoring

-The Neurophysiology, Electromyography Fellowship at Mayo Clinic in Rochester was established in 1960 and accredited in 1996.
-Several fellows have completed training in this program.
-It is anticipated that two trainees will complete this fellowship annually.
+The Clinical Neurophysiology Electromyography Fellowship at Mayo Clinic in Rochester, Minnesota, began in 1960 and was accredited in 1996.
+Since inception, over 45 fellows have completed the program.
+We anticipate that one trainee will complete this program annually.